rodrivas78/MSX/BASIC_10_Liners/TENacious_Maze_Race/readme.txt

   in my opinion, more exciting!

   The rules are the same so I will just copy from the other file.
-If you know "Maze Run 2020" you know almost everything you need to know of the "TENacious MAZE RACE"!
+If you know "Maze Run 2020" you know almost everything you need to know of the "TENacious Maze Race"!

   Just be sure to read the additional rules: what to do if the maze has no way out.